 Soothing & hydrating masks

 If you want to combat dryness or irritation, a hydrating or smoothing mask is the secret to creating fresh and radiant skin.
 Look out for ingredients like hyaluronic acid, vitamin E and CBD or sativa seed oil.
 Origins' Glow-co-Nuts Hydrating Coconut Moisture Mask is the dream.
 Soft and creamy, it will leave your skin hydrated and luminous.

 Originally a K-beauty export, sheet masks have long since moved to the mainstream.
 They're easy to apply wherever you are, which makes them ideal for travelling or anytime you don't want the hassle of washing one off.
 La Mer's contains a full 30ml of their bestselling Treatment Lotion for a surge of hydration, while Charlotte Tilbury's clever Instant Magic Facial Dry Sheet Mask is the ultimate fuss-free experience - perfect for those long-haul flights.

 Your skin works hardest to repair itself while you sleep, so make the most of its natural recovery cycle by applying an overnight mask.
-A restorative mask like the Sisley Velvet Sleeping Mask will intensely nourish dry skin and help it to regain its strength, while the Allies of Skin Bright Future Sleeping Facial contains alpha-hydroxy-acids which gently dissolve the top layers of dead skin cells while you sleep.
+A restorative mask like the Sisley Velvet Sleeping Mask will intensely nourish dry skin and help it to regain its strength, while the Lancome Absolue Precious Cells Night Mask plumps, firms and leaves skin looking visibly rested, even when you don't get your eight hours.